-'Our California Girl': Sarah Jessica Parker, Bella Hadid and More Celebs React to Royal Wedding
+'Thinking of How Happy Princess Diana Is': See the Best Celebrity Reactions to the Royal Wedding

 It’s the event of the year!
 Be sure to keep up with all of PEOPLE’s royal wedding coverage and don’t forget to check out everything you need to know about Meghan Markle’s perfect style.

-UnReal star joked about being “parked on her couch since 3 a.m.,” while Hadid shared video of Serena Williams arriving at the affair to her Instagram Stories, writing “OMG!!!!!!!!!!” with a sea of heart emojis.
+UnReal star Shiri Appleby joked about being “parked on her couch since 3 a.m.,” while Hadid shared video of Serena Williams arriving at the affair to her Instagram Stories, writing “OMG!!!!!!!!!!” with a sea of heart emojis.

 Though the whole world was watching, it was extra special for many actors since the American-born Meghan began her career as an actress — most recently starring in USA Network’s Suits.